RobertK0/ars-futura-nextjs-crypto-tracker/README.md

 # TODO:

 - ~~Definitely should use a graphing library for the price graphs, instead of mapping 168 svg containing divs for each data point and drawing svg lines between them; was curious though if I could hack it together~~ done
-- Figure out how to make charts inherit fonts upon loadingdone
+- ~~Figure out how to make charts inherit fonts upon loadingdone~~ done
 - ~~Automatic price updating every X minutes~~ done
 - ~~Mobile/responsive design~~ done
-- Should refactor Coin component into smaller ones, it's messy and going to get messier
 - ~~Disable pagination or something when viewing favourites, or move those to a separate tab/page all together~~ done
 - ~~Add the table head and thingies~~ done
 - I should probably switch to context